top of page

 Women in Ancient Yogic Traditions

 In ancient India, women participated in spiritual life far more than most modern yoga histories suggest.
-In the early Vedic period, women like Gargi and Lopamudra were known as rishikas—female seers who composed hymns and debated philosophy.
+In the early Vedic period, women like Gargi and Lopamudra were known as rishikas; female seers who composed hymns and debated philosophy.
 They were not fringe figures.
 Their names appear in sacred texts.
-They taught, questioned, and practiced alongside men.
+They taught, questioned, and practised alongside men.

 And in the Bhakti movement, which emphasized personal devotion over ritual hierarchy, women flourished.
 Female saints sang poetry, renounced status and marriage, and worshipped the divine in ways that defied the caste and gender boundaries of their time.